-Recline with your head and chest slightly elevated above your lower body.
+Recline with your head and chest slightly elevated above your lower body like on a recliner or with an extra pillow in your bed.

 Good nutrition: Fluids are critical following surgery.
 Stick to non-carbonated, non-alcoholic, caffeine-free and green tea-free beverages including fruit juices and water, milk and yogurt drinks.
 You must consume at least 8 ounces of fluid every 2 hours.
 Stick with soft, bland, nutritious food for the first 24 hours.